Being A Partial, Fragmentary and Unreliable Collection of Escape Room Recommendations

 There are plenty of other games throughout the country, including a healthy selection on the Canary Islands and the Balearics, though none that I’ve noticed particular recommendations for.
 There are lists of available games with aggregate TripAdvisor ratings for both groups of islands at Escape Room Lover (click through from the map to the appropriate region).
 There’s also one venue in Gibraltar, which strictly speaking I ought to list under the UK section above, but which like the Rock itself I’ll leave here stranded in the middle of the Spanish bit.

 As I expect most people reading this will already be aware, 🇭🇺 Hungary has a legendary status in escaping circles as the place that escape rooms first really exploded in Europe.
 Budapest had dozens of venues when most other European cities had a handful at most.

 Exit Games provides a game directory for the country, and you may be able to find discounts through that site too.
 For recommendations, The Logic Escapes Me has a very comprehensive write-up of almost all the venues in the city.
-Plenty of other reviewers have also made the pilgrimage to the city, and you can find write-ups from Escape Review, Escape Room Tourism, Two Bears Life, Escape Roomer, Escape Games Paris, and Escape Talk (part 1 and part 2, both in Dutch).
+Plenty of other reviewers have also made the pilgrimage to the city, and you can find write-ups from Escape Review, Escape Room Tourism, Two Bears Life, Escape Roomer, Escape Games Paris, and Escape Talk (part 1 and part 2).